callstack/ai-cli/website/docs/getting-started.md

 - `--creative`: respond in a creative way
 - `--precise`: respond in a more accurate way
 - `--verbose` (or `-V`): enable verbose
-- `--color`: Forces color output (even if stdout is not a terminal).
-Use `--no-color` to disable colors.

 ## CLI commands